Bayesian Optimisation for Sequential Experimental Design with Applications in Additive Manufacturing: Conclusions

 \section{Conclusions}

 BO is a methodology for sample-efficient learning and optimization.
 By leveraging a probabilistic model, it is able to explore a large design space using only a small number of experimental trials.
 Our review in the field of AM reveals that BO, although indispensable for a competitive and digital AM, receives few applications until very recently.
 To facilitate and accelerate the adoption of BO by AM practitioners, we tabulated mature open-source BO packages concerning nine important practical considerations, serving as a guide on software selection.
 We also summarized the findings of existing comparative studies of BO packages, imparting more information on their relative efficiency.
 To help engineers dive right into coding their own problems, we provided code examples for several simple yet representative case studies, serving as a convenient one-stop reference.
 We wound up this work with an example of applying BO to new types of data, hoping to inspire creative applications and increase interest in BO.
 As a general outlook, there is a trend toward autonomous/digitalized AM, and we believe BO is a key technological element for future intelligent manufacturing.
-The supplementary material contains the source code and data.
+We have made updates to our code in response to changes made in certain Python packages, and you can find the latest version at https://github.com/GuangchenW/BayesianOptimization (last updated on September 19, 2023).